 Theme park getaways are popular with families, but they sure ain't cheap.
 Happily, there are some golden rules of ticket-buying that apply to pretty much every theme park, and they can help you chip away at the cost of tickets.
 Here are tried-and-tested ways to lower your theme park spend.

-Make membership work for you.
-Both Disney World and Universal Orlando offer nice ticket discounts to AARP members.
+Both Disney World and Universal Orlando offer attractive ticket discounts to AARP members.
 It's one of the perks of turning 50.